tracim/tracim/tools_docker/README.md

 this was not tested.
 For previews, there is no need to migrate data, so you can just start with a plain new dir.

 This need the new specific Debian_New_Uwsgi docker (see build section).
-Exemple with basic instance of Tracim (local usage with webdav and caldav) with encrypted storage:
+Example with basic instance of Tracim (local usage with webdav and caldav) with encrypted storage:

 Note: with this new docker, all tracimcli and alembic command should be runned as user www-data, example: